Use chroot with vsftpd to connect to FTPS with multiple users

 # Default umask for local users is 077.
 You may wish to change this to 022, # if your users expect that (022 is used by most other ftpd's) local_umask=022

-▶This is the item regarding the permissions of the uploaded file.
-It is quite important.
+▶This item concerns the permissions of uploaded files.
+It's quite important.

 # Activate directory messages - messages given to remote users when they # go into a certain directory. dirmessage_enable=YES # You may fully customize the login banner string: ftpd_banner=Welcome!